 Walnuts and peanuts are very high in calories.
-However, the amount of protein, healthy fats, and dietary fiber in their consistency makes them applicable for a healthy diet.
+However, the amount of protein, healthy fats, and dietary fiber in their consistency makes them applicable for a weight loss healthy diet.

-Nevertheless, between these two nuts, peanuts are the better choice for low calories and low fats diets, whilst walnuts are more suitable for a low-carb and a low glycemic index diet.
+Nevertheless, between these two nuts, peanuts are the better choice for low-calorie and low-fat diets, while walnuts are more suitable for a low-carb and a low glycemic index diet.

 Contrary to expectations, clinical trials, epidemiological studies, and systematic reviews of different studies have shown that walnut consumption in the diet does not contribute to weight gain or hinder weight loss goals as compared to a control diet (5).

-In the research related to weight loss, diets incorporated with peanuts, peanut butter, and peanut oil, have shown to provide an improved long-term weight maintenance (6).
+In the research related to weight loss, diets incorporated with peanuts, peanut butter, and peanut oil have been shown to provide improved long-term weight maintenance (2).

-Since the protein in peanuts and walnuts is plant based, it carries with it additional components that have positive health benefits like fiber and unique bioactive components, unlike animal protein.
+Since the protein in peanuts and walnuts is plant-based, it carries with it additional unique bioactive components that have positive health benefits.

-Research has identified numerous compounds in peanuts and in their skins that may have added health benefits beyond basic nutrition (6).
+Research has identified numerous compounds in peanuts and their skins that may have added health benefits beyond basic nutrition (2).

-Peanuts have been touted as a functional food with numerous functional components like Coenzyme Q10 which protects the heart during the period of lack of oxygen, for example high altitudes and clogged arteries (6).
+Peanuts have been touted as a functional food with numerous functional components like Coenzyme Q10, which protects the heart during a period of lack of oxygen, for example, high altitudes and clogged arteries (2).

-Peanut products, such as raw, butter, and oil, are more beneficial to heart health when compared to low-fat diets (6).
+Peanut products, such as raw butter and oil, are more beneficial to heart health when compared to low-fat diets (2).

-The high monounsaturated fat peanut diet has been studied to lower total body cholesterol by 11% and “bad” low density lipoprotein by 14%, while “good” high density lipoprotein was maintained with a reduction in triglycerides (6).
+The high monounsaturated fat peanut diet has been studied to lower total body cholesterol by 11% and "bad" low-density lipoprotein by 14%, while "good" high-density lipoprotein was maintained with a reduction in triglycerides (2).

-Walnuts have been shown to decrease low density lipoprotein cholesterol and diastolic blood pressure, two major risk factors for cardiovascular disease (7).
+Walnuts have been shown to decrease low-density lipoprotein cholesterol and diastolic blood pressure, two major risk factors for cardiovascular disease (6).

-The effect of walnuts on multiple cardiovascular disease targets, over relatively short periods of time supports recommendations for their inclusion in a heart-healthy diet (7).
+The effect of walnuts on multiple cardiovascular disease targets, over relatively short periods of time, supports recommendations for their inclusion in a heart-healthy diet (6).

 Walnuts contain several components that have antioxidant and anti-inflammatory effects.

-Animal and human studies suggest that supplementation with walnuts in the diet may improve cognition and reduce the risk and/or progression of mild cognitive impairment and Alzheimer's disease (8).
+Animal and human studies suggest that supplementation with walnuts in the diet may improve cognition and reduce the risk and progression of mild cognitive impairment and Alzheimer's disease (7).

 The American Diabetes Association ranks peanuts and other nuts as diabetes superfoods.
-Peanuts make the list because they contain magnesium, fiber and heart-healthy oils and do not overly affect your blood glucose (6).
+Peanuts make this list because they contain magnesium, fiber, and heart-healthy oils and do not overly affect your blood glucose (2).

-Walnut consumers showed lower risk for diabetes compared with non-nut consumers based on self-report, as well as fasting blood glucose levels (9).
+Walnut consumers showed a lower risk for diabetes compared with non-nut consumers based on self-report, as well as fasting blood glucose levels (8).

-Unsaturated fats, certain vitamins and minerals, and the bioactive components have shown to have cancer-preventive effects, which are all packaged into a peanut kernel (6).
+Unsaturated fats, certain vitamins and minerals, and bioactive components have been shown to have cancer-preventive effects, which are all packaged into a peanut kernel (2).

-In particular, the phytosterols in peanuts that have been studied in regards to cancer, have been reported to reduce prostate tumor growth by over 40% and cut the occurrences of cancer spreading to other parts of the body by almost 50% (6).
+In particular, the phytosterols in peanuts that have been studied in regards to cancer have been reported to reduce prostate tumor growth by over 40% and cut the occurrences of cancer spreading to other parts of the body by almost 50% (2).